1C MCP Toolkit

 ### Option 1: Embedded Server

-HTTP server runs directly inside the 1C processing.
-Python not required.
+HTTP-server starts directly inside the 1C processing.
+No Python needed.

 ```